pairwise-tech/pairwise/README.md

 # Run the unit tests for all packages
 $ yarn docker:test

-# Run the e2e test suite (be sure to run docker:dependencies first)
+# Run the e2e test suite (be sure to run docker:base first)
 $ yarn e2e

-# Run the Cypress end to end test suite (be sure to run docker:dependencies first)
+# Run the Cypress end to end test suite (be sure to run docker:base first)
 $ yarn cypress

 # With the application running locally, this command will run the e2e and Cypress tests